Casablanca (film): Popularity

+Seeing the film over and over again, year after year, I find it never grows overfamiliar.
+It plays like a familiar musical album: the more I know it, the more I like it.
+The black-and-white cinematography has not aged as color would.
+The dialogue is so spare and cynical it has not grown old-fashioned.
+Much of the emotional effect of Casablanca is achieved by indirection.
+As we leave the theater, we are absolutely convinced that the only thing keeping the world from going crazy is the concerns of three little people who do, after all, amount to more than a hill of beans."

-The critic Leonard Maltin considers Casablanca "the best Hollywood movie of all time".
+Critic and film historian Leonard Maltin considers Casablanca "the best Hollywood movie of all time".

 According to Rudy Behlmer, the character of Rick is "not a hero ... not a bad guy" because he does what is necessary to appease the authorities and "sticks his neck out for nobody".
 Behlmer feels that the other characters are "not cut and dried" and come into their goodness over the course of the film.
 Renault begins as a collaborator with the Nazis who extorts sexual favors from refugees and has Ugarte killed.
 Even Ilsa, the least active of the main characters, is "caught in the emotional struggle" over which man she really loves.
 By the end, however, "everybody is sacrificing".
 Behlmer also emphasized the variety in the picture.
 "It's a blend of drama, melodrama, comedy [and] intrigue."

-A remembrance written for the film's 75th anniversary published by The Washington Free Beacon said, "It is no exaggeration to say Casablanca is one of the greatest films ever made," making special note of the "intellectual nature of the film" and saying that "while the first time around you might pay attention to only the superficial love story, by the second and third and fourth viewings the sub-textual politics [of communitarianism and anti-isolationism] have moved to the fore".
+Scott Tobias, writing for The Guardian on the film's 80th anniversary, calls it "the jewel of Hollywood's Golden Age", and the best example of the system of film-making working: due not to an artistic genius but a combination of talented writing, set design, music, casting, supporting characters, and production.

 A few reviewers have expressed reservations.
 To Pauline Kael, "It's far from a great film, but it has a special appealingly schlocky romanticism ..."
 Umberto Eco wrote that "by any strict critical standards ...
 Casablanca is a very mediocre film".
 He viewed the changes that the characters manifest as inconsistent rather than complex.
 "It is a comic strip, a hotchpotch, low on psychological credibility, and with little continuity in its dramatic effects."
 However, he added that because of the presence of multiple archetypes that allow "the power of Narrative in its natural state without Art intervening to discipline it", it is a film reaching "Homeric depths" as a "phenomenon worthy of awe".